BernhardPosselt/pf2e-qftff-tools/README.md

 * A macro to roll Shadow Plane encounters

+* A macro to toggle weather on/off to change into non exposed areas

+* A macro to advance/retract to a certain day of time

 ### Daily Weather

 Rolls daily weather, animates weather on maps and starts playlists.